Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

-For any well-formed unidirectional Quantum Turing Machine $M = (\Sigma,Q,\delta)$ and any constant $K>0$, we can construct a two-body interaction $h \in \cB(\C^d\ox\C^d)$ such that the 1\nobreakdash-dimensional, translationally-invariant, nearest-neighbour Hamiltonian $H(L)=\sum_{i=1}^{L+1} h^{(i,i+1)} \in \cB(\HS(L))$ on the chain of length $L\geq K+3$ has the following properties: \begin{enumerate} \item $d$ depends only on the alphabet size and number of internal states of $M$.
+For any well-formed unidirectional Quantum Turing Machine $M = (\Sigma,Q,\delta)$ and any constant $K>0$ \footnote{$K$ will be needed to deal with the extra space required by the QTM defined in \cref{phase-estimation_QTM}.
+It will be set to $K=3$ in \cref{sec:put-together} where all components of the proof are combined.}, we can construct a two-body interaction $h \in \cB(\C^d\ox\C^d)$ such that the 1\nobreakdash-dimensional, translationally-invariant, nearest-neighbour Hamiltonian $H(L)=\sum_{i=1}^{L-1} h^{(i,i+1)} \in \cB(\HS(L))$ on the chain of length $L\geq K+3$ has the following properties: \begin{enumerate} \item $d$ depends only on the alphabet size and number of internal states of $M$.

 \item $h \geq 0$, and the overall Hamiltonian $H(L)$ is frustration-free for all $L$.